Sri Lanka Railways: Planned high-speed rail

+Planned extension to Hambantota

+Sri Lanka Railways is planning to restore the Kelaniya Valley Line up to Opanayake through Kuruvita, Ratnapura and Kahawatta and to augment the line with a broad gauge via Embilipitiya and Suriyawewa to the port of Hambantota by 2030.

 Links to India

 A proposal to link the railways of Sri Lanka and India did not materialise, but a combined train-ferry-train service (known as Boat Mail) connected Colombo with Chennai for much of the twentieth century.
 A 35 km bridge linking the countries was proposed in 1894 by the consultant engineer for railways in Madras (Chennai); a blueprint and cost analysis were made.
 The Mannar line was built by 1914 to connect Talaimannar on Mannar Island to the Sri Lankan mainland, and the Indian rail network was extended to Dhanushkodi; however, the bridge linking them was not built.
+India-Sri Lanka rail connectivity proposal entails 40 km rail link which requires construction of a 23 km long over-water rail bridge parallel to Ram Setu to connect the existing Talaimannar Pier railway station on Mannar line in Sri Lanka with the Dhanushkodi railway station in India, the plans for restoration of further 17 km Dhanushkodi-Rameswaram rail line in India, which was destroyed in cyclone, from Dhanushkodi railway station till New Pamban Bridge have been approved but facing delays due to environmental and other clearances pending with the Government of Tamil Nadu as of April 2025.

 Ferry service connecting the railheads at Talaimannar and Dhanushkodi lasted until the 1960s, when a cyclone destroyed the pier and rail line in Dhanushkodi.
 Ferry service resumed from the Indian terminus at Rameshwaram until the Sri Lankan Civil War.
 A rail bridge (or tunnel) was proposed again during the 2000s, highlighting the benefits of connecting the ports of Colombo and Trincomalee with Chennai.

 Urban rail

-Suburban rail
+Colombo Commuter

 Commuter rail service connects Colombo to its suburbs, helping alleviate rush-hour congestion on city roads.
 Local commuter trains and intercity lines use the same tracks.
 Colombo's commuter-rail network is 100 km of track from Panadura to Polgahawela via the Fort and Maradana stations.
 The route is multi-tracked to provide rush-hour service.
 Electrification of the commuter-rail network has been proposed to improve energy efficiency and sustainability.